Healthy & spicy egg roll soup – the perfect cozy meal that tastes just like a classic egg roll with a little kick of spice!

 sesame seeds for topping, optional

 Add 1 tbsp olive oil to a stock pot over medium heat.
-Add ground turkey (season with salt) and cook until browned/cooked through.. crumbling it as it cooks.
+Add ground turkey and season with salt and pepper.
+Cook until browned/cooked through, crumbling it as it cooks.
 Set aside cooked turkey meat.

-Add toasted sesame oil to the stock-pot with chopped onion.
+Add toasted sesame oil to the stock-pot with chopped onion and carrots.
 Saute for about 4-5 minutes.. stirring occasionally.
-Add the carrots and ground ginger, saute for 2 minutes, stirring occasionally.

-Add garlic and cook for 30 seconds, stirring frequently.
+Add ginger and garlic and let cook for 30 – 40 seconds, stirring frequently.